1. Does the University have jurisdiction over off-campus incidents?

 5. What if I am found responsible?

 A sanction will be imposed.
-A list of possible sanctions is available on the Community Standards website.
+A list of possible sanctions is available in the Student Code of Conduct.

 6. Can I appeal a sanction if I am found to be responsible?